shakedoren1/Nand2Tatris/README.md

 # Nand2Tetris
-My implementations of Nand2Tetris course by prof. Shimon Shoken.
+Our implementations of Nand2Tetris course by prof. Shimon Shoken.

-IMAGES FROM THE MINESWEEPER GAME IN PROJECT 9

-Course goal:
+### Course goal:
 Implement the whole digital systems in the virtual computer.
-From Nand to Minesweeper, through all the pipeline in between.
+From Nand gate to a game.

-Projects:
+### Projects:
 1-3: Basic chips implementations

 4: Basic programs written in Assembly